 And no trip to Milan is complete without a visit to the flea market in Via Mecenate.
 Simply take the tram from downtown Milan and you will find a huge series of warehouses devoted to a fascinating array of wares from today and yesterday.

 Vintage clothes and jewellery abound – particularly from the 70’s and 80’s.
 Odd objets d’art – throwbacks to the age of psychedelia are for sale on the stalls.
-And the stall holders themselves are dressed in the most fascinating ways with style accents harking back to years gone by.
+And the stall holders themselves are dressed in the most fascinating ways; style accents hark back to yesteryear.
 You can buy yourself an old record to bring home – vinyl is well represented here!
 I had no idea that everything Beatles is still so popular!
 Music booms out through the speakers and the whole place has a very cool vibe.
-Modern day artists and designers are display their eclectic wares for sale.
+For instance, modern day artists and designers display eclectic wares for sale on their colourful stalls.

 Refreshments are brilliant too!
-An abundance of tasty street food and international delicacies.
-Just sit on simple stacks of pallets topped with chipboard and enjoy a beer and a bite to eat.
+Enjoy an abundance of tasty street food and international delicacies.
+So you can just sit on simple stacks of pallets topped with chipboard and have a beer and a bite to eat.

 In conclusion, Milan has something for everyone.
-So you will not be bored – even in the rain!
+And you will not be bored – even when it’s raining!
 We recommend it very highly!